b2evolution/business_skin/README.md

 It is highly customizable so it can match your personal taste.
 Enjoy wellow’s awesome features such as both sidebar, a variety of post layout options, numerous sidebar & footer widgets, and plentiful colors, backgrounds and general skin options.

-Get Business today and impress your readers! - <a href="https://github.com/b2evolution/business_skin/archive/master.zip">Download Now</a>
+Get Business today and impress your readers! - [Download Now](https://github.com/b2evolution/business_skin/archive/master.zip)

 ======
 ### Demo Skin